MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Calculated_Properties.md

 parameter.
 The `Format-*` cmdlets also support calculated values for the **GroupBy** parameter.

 Each cmdlet supports a different set of attributes.
-The calculated properties use the following attribute names as keys in the hashtable.
+The following list itemizes the cmdlets that support calculated properties and the attributes that are supported by each cmdlet.

 - `Compare-Object`
   - `expression`